ManrajGrover/Sentimental-Analysis/README.md

 2. Neutral
 3. Negative

-On the given dataset, it scores 0.75 accuracy score.
+On the given dataset, it achieves 0.75 accuracy score.

 ## Installation
 To be added